pievos101/RankWalk/README.md

 # RankWalk

 **RankWalk** is a Python library for **node representation learning** using start-node anchored random walks on graphs, combined with contrastive learning via a lightweight GNN.
-It also provides baseline embeddings with **Node2Vec** for comparison.
-This library is useful for evaluating community structure, clustering, and general graph embedding tasks.

 ---